Thahaseem2903/-Handwritten-Digit-Recognition-using-Machine-Learning/README.md

-Project Title: Handwritten Digit Recognition using Machine Learning This project aims to develop a machine learning model for recognizing handwritten digits.
+ Handwritten Digit Recognition using Machine Learning: A Project in Artificial Intelligence (AI) and Machine Learning (ML) This project aims to develop a machine learning model for recognizing handwritten digits.
 The model is trained on the MNIST dataset, which is a widely used benchmark dataset for image classification tasks.

 Project Overview